 Dr. He’s research focuses on the nexus of history, memory, and power, political socialization, youth values, and social change, and their implications for citizenship, human rights, and democracy.
 She received her Ph.D. from the University of Toronto and has conducted her postdoctoral research at Harvard’s Fairbank Center for Chinese Studies.
 Her book Tiananmen Exiles: Voices of the Struggle for Democracy in China was published simultaneously in paperback and hardcover in April 2014 by Palgrave-MacMillan.
 Tiananmen Exiles was name one of the top 5 China books of 2014 by the Asia Society’s China File.
 The book is a result of her eight years’ collaboration with political prisoners and student leaders of the 1989 Tiananmen Movement.
 Her postdoctoral project Identifying with a `Rising China’?: Overseas Chinese Student Nationalism examines the roots and development of nationalism among Chinese students in the post-Tiananmen era.
-Preliminary results of this study will be published in an edited volume Constructing Modern Asian Citizenship (Routledge, 2015).
+Preliminary results of this study has been published in an edited volume Constructing Modern Asian Citizenship (Routledge, 2015).

 Dr. He has taught for Harvard’s Department of East Asian Languages and Civilizations, Harvard’s Freshman Seminar Program, the Harvard Extension School, the Harvard Summer School and Wellesley College.
 Her seminars on the 1989 Tiananmen Movement and its aftermath have earned her the Harvard University Certificate of Teaching Excellence for three consecutive years.
 She has also been funded by the American Educational Research Association for three years to organize and chair a mentoring seminar for doctoral students in international studies.